 Heirs (or the estate) may also choose to complete a short sale of the property securing the reverse mortgage.
 By doing so, the estate is able to sell the property to an unrelated third party for 95% of the home’s current appraised value, less any customary closing costs and realtor commissions.

-This also means that if the estate chooses to complete a deed in lieu of foreclosure, short sale, or have the servicer initiate foreclosure proceedings, there is no negative financial impact on the borrower’s heirs.
+This also means that if the estate chooses to deed the property to the lender (in lieu of foreclosure, short sale, or have the servicer initiate foreclosure proceedings) there is no negative financial impact on the borrower’s heirs.

-Heirs are required to submit documentation to the servicer, including a letter detailing their intentions with the property, a copy of the real estate listing, among other important documents.
+Heirs are required to submit documentation to the servicer, including a letter detailing their intentions with the property and a copy of the real estate listing, among other important documents.